Chevrolet Sequel

-The Chevrolet Sequel is a purpose-built hydrogen fuel cell-powered concept car and sport utility vehicle from Chevrolet, employing the then latest generation of General Motors' fuel cell technology.
+The Chevrolet Sequel is a purpose-built hydrogen fuel cell-powered concept car and sport utility vehicle from Chevrolet, employing the then-latest generation of General Motors' fuel cell technology.

-The Sequel's powertrain includes an electronic control unit and a fourth-generation version of GM's fuel-cell stack.
+The Sequel's powertrain included an electronic control unit and a fourth-generation version of GM's fuel-cell stack.
 The Sequel became the basis for the design of the gas-powered Chevrolet Traverse, which was the replacement for the Uplander minivan.

 Characteristics

-The Sequel's fuel-cell stack has a rated power output of 73 kW, supplemented by a lithium-ion battery pack rated at 65 kW.
-One 65 kW electric motor drives the front wheels, and individual 25 kW wheel-motors (outboard of the rear brakes) drive each rear wheel, providing total tractive power of 115 kW.
+The Sequel's fuel-cell stack had a rated power output of 73 kW, supplemented by a lithium-ion battery pack rated at 65 kW.
+One 65 kW electric motor drove the front wheels, and individual 25 kW wheel-motors (outboard of the rear brakes) drove each rear wheel, providing total tractive power of 115 kW.